What would hiring managers and recruitment professionals do if they could save about 15 days of work for every new job vacancy in the US market?

-With tools like Click boarding or Bamboo HR’s recruitment self boarding you can notify and communicate with your hire about the things he/she has to do.
+With tools like Click boarding or Bamboo HR’s recruitment self-boarding, you can notify and communicate with your hire about the things he/she has to do.
 You can send them instructions and efiles that they could go through to know more about your company.

 Application Tracking System–

 ATS is the biggest category of recruiting software.
 These softwares streamline and optimize the entire hiring process (with all the features we discussed above).
 It is a repository where recruiters can put out job vacancies, select applications, screen candidates, schedule interviews, and choose candidates on one platform.
-Some of the most popular ATS softwares include Greenhouse, SmartRecruiters and Bullhorn!
+Some of the most popular ATS softwares include Greenhouse, SmartRecruiters, and Bullhorn!

-Data analysis– Tracking metrics and Return on Investment is imperative to successful hiring.
+Tracking metrics and Return on Investment is imperative to successful hiring.
 By making data-driven decisions can help your company stay proactive and improve the overall hiring process by assessing-

-- Best and the most effective candidate sources
+- Best and the most effective candidate sources.

-- Time-taken to hire a candidate and the drop off rate
+- Time-taken to hire a candidate and the drop off rate.

-- Minimum screening time and the best screening techniques
+- Minimum screening time and the best screening techniques.

-- Hard-to-fill positions
+- Hard-to-fill positions.

-- New employee performance and the quality of the hire
+- New employee performance and the quality of the hire.

-- Hiring bottlenecks and pain points in the recruitment process
+- Hiring bottlenecks and pain points in the recruitment process.

 These reports and analyses can help firms enhance their hiring process quality and do more targeted recruitment.
 With continuous overhauls in the hiring process, the ability to select the most qualified talent will also improve drastically.